-Asbestos exposure can cause several types of life-threatening cancers, dangerous but noncancerous diseases, and a few low-risk health problems.
+Asbestos exposure can lead to life-threatening cancers, harmful noncancerous diseases, as well as a few low-risk health problems.

 There is no way to predict what type of asbestos disease (if any) someone will suffer from if they've been exposed.
 It depends on where the asbestos fibers end up getting stuck in the body, among other factors not fully understood by medical professionals.

 Below, get a breakdown of common asbestos-related diseases and how they develop.

 Asbestos is a known carcinogen (cancer-causing substance) linked to several types of cancers.
 The most notable is mesothelioma.